jbcodeforce/ML-studies/docs/genAI/index.md

 There are web sites to evaluate existing LLMs, but they are based on public data, and may not perform well in the context of a specific use case with private data.

-The methodology looks like:
+The methodology looks like in the following steps:

-* Down select models based on specific use case and tasks
+* Select models based on specific use case and tasks
 * Human calibration of the models: understand behavior on certain tasks, fine tune prompts and assess against a ground truth using cosine-sim.
 Rouge scores can be used to compare summarizations, based on statistical word similarity scoring.
 * Automated evaluation of models: test scenario with deep data preparation, was is a good answer.
 LLM can be used as a judge: variables used are accuracy, coherence, factuality, completeness.
 Model card
 * ML Ops integration, self correctness